Automorphic Spectra and the Conformal Bootstrap: Bounds on hyperbolic orbifolds

 \subsection{Numerical estimates of Laplace eigenvalues}

 We are not aware of any exact formulas for the eigenvalues of hyperbolic orbifolds.
 However, it is possible to obtain numerical estimates using various methods.
 For example, very precise eigenvalues for the Bolza surface (which will be discussed in Section~\ref{sec:higherg}) with rigorous error bars were obtained in~\cite{strohmaier2013algorithm}.
-A non-rigorous approach was used in~\cite{cook2021properties}, where the eigenvalues of various hyperbolic surfaces were obtained using FreeFEM software~\cite{freefem}.\footnote{While~\cite{cook2021properties} provides tables with many eigenvalues for several surfaces, we warn the reader against taking the values too literally.
-As we have verified in several examples by running the FreeFEM codes of~\cite{cook2021properties}, the values cited there are only correct for the first few digits, the rest being sensitive to the choice of discretization.}
+A non-rigorous approach was used in~\cite{cook2021properties}, where the eigenvalues of various hyperbolic surfaces were obtained using FreeFEM software~\cite{freefem}.\footnote{We were only able to reproduce several digits of the eigenvalues provided in~\cite{cook2021properties} using the method described there, the rest being sensitive to the choice of discretization.}

 In this work, we used the latter approach in order to compare the eigenvalues against our bounds.
 In practice, this approach amounts to discretizing a fundamental domain of $\G$ in $\mathbb{H}$, computing the eigenvalues of a finite-dimensional system, and then seeing how the results change with the number of discretization points $N$.
 We took some care in ensuring that our results remain stable as we increase $N$.
 In some cases we found that we could do a reliable extrapolation by an inverse power law in $N$.